ChaosData/libshambles/README.md

 # Dependencies

-libshambles itself has a couple of dependencies on netfilter stuff and the samples depend on some other things like libpcap and libuv.
-Additionally, as I've been developing libshambles on Ubuntu 14.04, it relies on Clang and libc++ for modern C++ support needed to compile and run it.
+libshambles itself has a couple of dependencies on netfilter and the samples depend on various other projects like libpcap and libuv.
+Additionally, as I developed libshambles on Ubuntu 14.04, it relies on Clang and libc++ for modern C++ support needed to compile and run it.

 On Ubuntu 14.04, the below `apt-get` one-liner should get you most of the way there.